 - Set cookie dough out on counter and let come to room temperature to soften (this will make it easier to spread into your baking dish).

-When dough is soft, spread into baking pan.
+- When cookie dough is soft, spread into baking pan.
 This takes a little patience to get it all spread out.
 Just get it as even as you can.

 - In a medium bowl, mix together cream cheese and powdered sugar until smooth.

-- Once your cookie base is completely cooled, spread on cream cheese mixture.
+- Once the cookie base is completely cooled, spread on cream cheese mixture.

-- Now it's time to make the pudding layer.
-In a medium bowl, combine chocolate and vanilla puddings with cold milk.
+- In a medium bowl, combine chocolate and vanilla puddings with cold milk.
+Whisk together until smooth.